NemoursResearch/N3C/docs/data-access/step3.md

 > * Upon completion of the training, print out your certification for your records.

 - [x] Completion date of Human Subjects Research training (LDS or DeID only) (ex.
 CITI or NIH).
+> *Have most recent date of completion available for N3C records.*

 > * [CITI Program](https://about.citiprogram.org/en/homepage/){:target="_blank"}
 > * [NIH](https://grants.nih.gov/policy/humansubjects.htm){:target="_blank"}